buildingbeautifuluis/buildingbeautifuluis.github.io/10-Appendix-1-Master-Apprentice-Exercises.md

 I use this Master-Apprentice approach in my teaching at Belfast School of Art, and the students who undertake the exercises invariably end up learning much faster and producing more refined work as a consequence.
 I hope you find the examples useful.

-Looking at these interfaces and how they are structured will teach you about user interface design and information architecture in different contexts: from the relative space of a desktop context to the tighter confines of a wrist context.
+Looking at these interfaces and how they are structured will teach you about user interface design and information architecture in different contexts: from the relative space of a desktop to the tighter confines of a wrist.

 I’ve undertaken a few exercises that I’ve included to demonstrate how I learn about user interface design by analysing, deconstructing and reconstructing others’ work.

+Where possible I’ve sought the permission of those whose work I’ve deconstructed and I’m thankful that the majority of the designers I’ve contacted have been happy to share my analysis of their work.

+If your work is included here and you’d like me to remove it, please do [drop me a line](mailto:christopher@mrmurphy.com?subject=[‘Building Beautiful UIs’ Feedback]), and I will – of course – replace the example with a different one.
+Rest assured, I did contact everyone.

+**/* What’s missing here are the final, Keynote files that I’ve built.
+I can show you these (Becky).
+My intention is to recreate them using XD so that everything I share is built using XD.
+I’ll do this last, while we’re working on converting my text files into an ebook or website. */**